External Apps (LTIs) for Canvas

-- Proof that the app meets accessibility requirements
+- verification that the app meets accessibility requirements

 - verification that funding is available for any acquisition costs

 - assurance that any required contracts or agreements with the vendor are in place

 If all the above conditions are met, TMI will contact the requestor, proceed with implementation and update Canvas accordingly.